-- 4.5.1 Authorising Officers will review all "Directed Surveillance" applications and authorisations that they have granted regularly.
+- 4.5.1 Authorising Officers will review all "Directed Surveillance" and CHIS applications and authorisations that they have granted regularly to assess whether they remain necessary and proportionate.
 The results of a review should be recorded on the appropriate form, and kept in the central record of authorisations.
 The Authorising Officer should determine how often the review should take place.
-This should be done as frequently as is considered necessary and practicable, but not later than once a month following the date of authorisation; sooner where the surveillance provides access to confidential material or involves collateral intrusion. - 4.5.2 Reviews of an authorisation for Directed Surveillance must record: - any significant changes to the information in the previous authorisation; - why it is necessary to continue with the surveillance; - the content and value to the investigation or operation of the information so far obtained by the surveillance; - an estimate of the length of time the surveillance will continue to be necessary.
+This should be done as frequently as is considered necessary and practicable, but not later than once a month following the date of authorisation; sooner where the surveillance provides access to confidential material or involves collateral intrusion. - 4.5.2 Reviews of an authorisation for Directed Surveillance must record: - whether this is the first renewal or every occasion on which the authorisation has been renewed previously;

+- any significant changes to the information in the previous authorisation; - why it is necessary to continue with the surveillance; - the content and value to the investigation or operation of the information so far obtained by the surveillance; - an estimate of the length of time the surveillance will continue to be necessary.

-Standard Document: See Appendix 4 - Monthly Review Form form
+Standard Document: See Appendix 4 - Monthly Review Form